altonelli/various-python-goodies/readme.md

 * .btm files are "Batch to Memory" files run by the [Take Command](http://noahcoad.com/post/293/ultimate-windows-command-prompt-take-command) Windows command interpreter, and are mostly ancillary support until I figure out how to do more with python

 ## files
-**spell.py**
+### spell.py
 command line app
 calls google spell check from command line

-example: py3 spell.py "john sculzi"
+example: py3 spell "john sculzi"
 outputs: john scalzi

 equivalent to: `py3 -c "from urltools import Google; import sys; print (Google().spell(sys.argv[1]))"`

-**urltools.py**
+### urltools.py
 library
 various helpful url/html/link routines for stuff link downloading web pages, using google, and interacting with my blog

-**HtmlClipboard.py, win32clipboard_helper.py**
+### HtmlClipboard.py, win32clipboard_helper.py
 libraries
 for working with the Windows clipboard, getting/setting HTML fragments or text

-**pyclip.btm**
+### pyclip.btm
-runs a python script with the clipboard contents as the input if an input isn't specified, and write the first line of standard output back to the clipboard assumes (or edit file): py3 is an alias to python 3 runtime, scripts are in python 3, and scripts are in c:\code\py
+runs a python script with the clipboard contents as the input if an input isn't specified, and write the first line of standard output back to the clipboard
+assumes (or edit file): py3 is an alias to python 3 runtime, scripts are in python 3, and scripts are in c:\code\py

 syntax: `pyclip <py sciprt w/out extension> [<optional input>]`

 example: `pyclip spell`
 does a google spell check against clipboard contents and puts the result back into the clipboard

-example: `pyclip spell "john sculzi"` does a google spell check against "john sculzi" and puts the result back into the clipboard useful for launching from a command launcher, like [SlickRun](http://blogs.msdn.com/b/noahc/archive/2006/10/23/slickrun-command-your-pc.aspx)
+example: `pyclip spell "john sculzi"`
+does a google spell check against "john sculzi" and puts the result back into the clipboard

+useful for launching from a command launcher, like [SlickRun](http://blogs.msdn.com/b/noahc/archive/2006/10/23/slickrun-command-your-pc.aspx)